diegogerwig/devCamp_BOTTEGA_Full_Stack/checkpoint_13/quizz.md

 Each of these nodes are very similar in regards to its structure because it has a set of artifacts and components inside. : TRUE

+## Package Diagrams

+Package diagrams represent the structure of your software at a very high level.: TRUE

+To build a ruby gem, you would use what kind of diagram?: package

+Your package diagram will not allow you to take different components inside of your system.: FALSE

+Package diagrams carry a number of abstract elements.: TRUE

+Package diagrams are simply ways of wrapping up some components from other diagrams and what they represent.: TRUE